 There are two ways that catfishers scam people on Kik.
 The first is the use of automated bots.
 The person typically initiates a conversation with a simple greeting, and then the bots take over.
 The bots respond to your messages by trying to get you to visit websites, and these websites can request many things from you.
 Some sites ask for personal information while others require you to subscribe and pay money.

 The second is real people who talk to you but reveal very little about themselves.
 They often ask you to do things for them, usually sending them money, but they also will try to get you to visit websites, similar to the bots, the only thing is that the bots are becoming more popular due to their ability to reach more people at the same time.

 A girl reaches you on a dating app and tells you that they would rather message on Kik to “have a good time.”
 They then tell you that they are a premium girl and would like to be paid money in order to send you requested photos or videos of themselves.
 Once you send them money, they block you off Kik and take your money.

-The blackmailer gets you to send explicit images of yourself to them and demands that you give them money.
+The blackmailer gets you to send explicit images of yourself to them and demands that you give them money in this sextortion porn scam.
 If you don’t, they threaten to send your explicit images and video to your family members and friends.

 A romance scammer on Kik steals someone else’s photos and pretends to be someone else, catfishing you into falling in love with them.
 They build up your trust over time and then they start asking you for money, starting with little amounts then working up to big amounts.
 Once you can’t give them any more money, they stop contacting you and leave with all the money you gave them.